ben/writings/rebase.md

 ## It's really not that scary

 The biggest worry people have when they learn about this feature is that they'll screw up.
+Relax.
-Relax; it's going to be fine.
+It's going to be okay.

 Looking at the diagrams above, you may notice that the original commits aren't gone, they're just harder to see.
 Nothing is ever truly lost in a Git repository.
-History is built out of commits (which are immutable) and refs or branches (which change all the time).
+History is built out of commit objects (which are immutable because of SHA-1 hashing) and refs or branches (which change all the time).
 Almost every invocation of rebase will move a branch around, but the underlying commits are still in the repository.

 Try this in any repository you've been working in: